-In accordance with the Loan Policy, originations generally include at a minimum an evaluation of applicant credit history, ability and willingness to repay, and collateral, and are required under the Loan Policy to adhere to the established credit policy limits or exception criteria.
+In accordance with the Loan Policy and Credit Guidelines, originations generally include at a minimum an evaluation of applicant credit history, ability to repay, and collateral.
 SC utilizes a proprietary underwriting platform for loan originations.
-Currently, the majority of applications are auto-decisioned.
-Once a dealer submits an application electronically, SC's systems implement an automated process which (i) acquires external data, such as credit bureau data, (ii) scores the transaction with a custom risk score, (iii) writes key data in SC's system of record in a form that cannot be manually modified, (iv) establishes risk-adjusted pricing targets and (v) issues an electronic response or proposal directly to the dealer.
+Currently, most applications are auto-decisioned.
+Once a dealer submits an application electronically, SC's systems implement an automated process which (i) acquires external data, such as credit bureau data, (ii) scores the transaction using a custom risk score, (iii) writes key data in SC's system of record in a form that cannot be manually modified, (iv) establishes a risk-adjusted price and (v) issues an electronic response or proposal directly to the dealer.
 The entire automated process occurs typically within seconds of receipt of the electronic loan application.
 If an auto-decision is not rendered, the application will be manually reviewed, have system recommendations applied, and be manually decisioned.
 Should a dealer wish to make changes to the initial proposal, the dealer may submit an updated deal structure request, which may be completed electronically or through other methods such as direct discussions between the dealer and SC.

-SC's decision model produces a custom risk score that is utilized in assessing the risk and establishing appropriate risk-based pricing.
-Risk-based pricing is used to generate an acceptable level of return based on the risk associated with the custom risk score.
+SC's current decision model produces a custom risk score which is utilized in assessing credit risk, establishing appropriate risk-based pricing and ensuring an acceptable level of return.
 An applicant's custom risk score is documented in SC's system of record and may not be modified manually.
-Credit decisions are based on multiple factors including, but not limited to: custom risk score, existence and value of a trade-in or down payment, length and depth of credit history, affordability and value of the financed vehicle.
-The custom risk score program is reviewed and adjusted periodically to assess its predictive capability.
-However, credit scoring does not eliminate credit risk.
-New scorecards (models) may be developed, reviewed and approved based on internal policy and approved through the appropriate SC committee.
-From time to time SC refines, and in the future may further refine, its credit scoring model.
+Credit decisions are based on multiple factors including, but not limited to: the custom risk score, existence and value of a trade-in or down payment, income, length and depth of credit history, affordability and value of the financed vehicle.
+The custom risk score is reviewed and adjusted periodically to assess its predictive capability.
+However, credit scoring and credit models do not eliminate credit risk.
+New custom risk scores may be developed, reviewed and approved based on internal policy.
+From time to time SC refines, and in the future may further refine, its credit scoring methodology and decision model.

-After the custom risk score has been computed, the application is allocated a price tier based on a loan structure, which drives final pricing.
+After applying the custom risk score, the application is allocated a price tier based on a loan structure, which drives final pricing.
 Under SC's pricing model, SC has the flexibility to compensate for risk either by increasing the APR under a contract and/or by purchasing the contract from the dealer at a discount.
 Approval by the automated system yields one of the following status results, which take into account both the risk of the applicant as well as the proposed structuring and pricing for a contract: (i) Approved, whereby the credit application and deal structure meet governing parameters and credit is offered on the terms requested; (ii) Conditioned, whereby the applicant's custom risk score is above SC's minimum cutoff, but the requested structure or vehicle does not meet the requirements of an approval; (iii) Counteroffer, whereby a decision to grant credit is given in a different amount or on other terms than requested; (iv) Decline, whereby the applicant's custom risk score did not meet the minimum requirement for a particular loan and collateral type; and (v) Reject, whereby an application is submitted but it does not meet SC's minimum credit criteria, such as minimum age.
 SC does not purchase a contract from the related dealer if the final status result for the related application is Decline or Reject.